summa-tx/riemann/README.md

 Multi-coin transaction generation toolbox.

+### Major TODOs

+* Many more tests
+* Alternate API where the network object is passed to functions (real statelessness)

 ### Purpose

-Multicoin is a dependency-free Python3 library for creating bitcoin-style transactions.
-It is compatible with many chains and supports SegWit.
+Multicoin is a **dependency-free Python3** library for creating **bitcoin-style transactions**.
+It is compatible with many chains and **supports SegWit**.

 Multicoin aims to make it easy to create application-specific Bitcoin transactions.
-It serializes and unserializes scripts from simple strings.
-It contains a complete toolbox for transaction construction, as well as built-in support for >20 live networks and >40 testnet or regtest nets.
+It serializes and unserializes scripts from human-readable strings.
+It contains a complete toolbox for transaction construction, as well as built-in support for >20 live networks and ~40 testnet or regtest nets.

 Multicoin is NOT a wallet.
 It does NOT handle keys or create signatures.
 Multicoin is NOT a protocol or RPC implementation.
 Multicoin does NOT communicate with anything.
 Ever.

 Multicoin is _almost_ stateless.
 Before calling functions, you select a network.
-TODO: alternate API where the network object is passed to functions.
+A list of supported networks is in `multicoin/networks/__init__.py`. **No networks have been thoroughly tested.**

 ### Installation, Development & Running Tests